ayl-duke-dev-28/trader-bot/README.md

 - Quote recovery and safety: missing or invalid Yahoo prices are retried in one Alpaca IEX latest-trade request; unresolved, non-numeric, non-positive, `NaN`, and infinite prices are rejected before sizing without aborting the cycle
+- Order reconciliation: accepted Alpaca order IDs are persisted across restarts;
+  any unresolved order blocks both buys and sells for its symbol until Alpaca reports a terminal result
 - Portfolio drawdown guard: implemented but disabled
 - Portfolio VaR: enabled; one-day 99% historical simulation over 252 aligned returns, minimum 60 observations, 3% VaR and 4% expected-shortfall limits,